D1g1talDev/Polarite/README.md

 - Weapons, punches, coins, and whiplashes
 - Respawning, and dying
 - Enemy spawns, Enemy positions and rotations, damage to enemies
-- Breakables, hook points, checkpoints, and level transitions
+- Breakables, hook points, checkpoints
-- Lobby chat, Level loading
-- Restarts, and arenas
+- Arenas

-### Installation
+### Manual Installation
 1. Install **BepInEx** for ULTRAKILL.
 2. Drop **the downloaded file** into your `BepInEx/plugins` folder.
 3. Launch ULTRAKILL